 I shot this video in the halfcourt gym in the basement at Emmis Communications downtown on the Circle for a couple of reasons.

 The previous day, broadcaster Rachel Nichols had posted a brief video of Reggie Miller shooting around during the NCAA tournament while waiting for a team to take the court for practice.
 I wanted to have fun with that by talking a little trash and taking a stand for Indiana basketball.
 I also had recently learned my One on One program was being canceled after the next episode, and was angry.
 I wanted to take a stand for myself, too, and have a lasting memory of the place.

 I had been upstairs working on the final episode with Lyndon Jones and went down to take a shower before going over to a Pacers game.
 I thought I'd shoot a video first, just to see what happened.
-This was either the second or third take, I think.
+This was either the second or third take.
+It's a small court with a low ceiling, so that limited shooting range.
+Otherwise I would have been draining threes.
+Cough-cough.

 I go crazy watching some major college and NBA players shoot during games.
 They aren't squared up, they fade sideways, they fall backward -- even on foul shots at times.
 How difficult can it be to go up straight, or lean forward, when you shoot a basketball?

 Just couldn't help himself.
 He was a Knicks coach, but he was Hill's coach, too.
 That's Indiana basketball for you.